Making sense of the world through paint and prose

 -

-It’s a painting about duality, yes, but more precisely, about the quiet violence of keeping opposites apart.
+It’s a painting about duality, yes, but more precisely, about the violence of keeping opposites apart.
 Emotion and logic.
 Chaos and stillness.
 Fire and water.
-We’re often taught these forces can’t coexist — that to survive, we must choose one, suppress the other, fracture the self.
+We’re often taught these forces can’t coexist; that to survive, we must choose one, suppress the other, fracture the self.
 But what happens when we stop running from the parts of ourselves we were told couldn’t belong?

 This isn’t a painting about peace.
-It doesn’t offer resolution.
+It doesn’t really offer resolution either.

 It asks instead: